 - immediate nerve repair for transection

-- surgical: if conservative measures fail and axonal damage is identified with electrodiagnostic testing neurolysis with or without fascial release (superficial and deep peroneal neuropathy) should be considered.1
+- surgical: if conservative measures fail and axonal damage is identified with electrodiagnostic testing, neurolysis with or without fascial release2,10 (superficial and deep peroneal neuropathy), tendon transfer 9 and lateral sural cutaneous nerve (LSCN) graft5 should be considered.

 Coordination of care